Navigating Groin Pain and Adductor Tendinitis During Pregnancy

 Groin Pain

 Ligament Injuries: Such as round ligament pain, which is common as the uterus expands.
+In some cases, overstretched ligaments may also affect the adductor brevis or nearby connective tissues.

 Symphysis Pubis Dysfunction (SPD): A condition where the pelvic girdle joint becomes unstable due to hormonal changes.
+This instability can impact the adductor tubercle and surrounding joints, leading to discomfort in the affected leg.

 Groin Pain Symptoms:

 A sharp or dull ache in the groin region, often linked with pelvic girdle pain.
+In severe cases, this may be associated with inflammation or irritation of the tendonitis-prone areas around the pelvis.

 Pain that radiates to the hip, thigh, or lower abdomen, sometimes presenting as hip pain or abdominal pain.
+The discomfort may also involve the adductor muscle group, especially when the short adductors are under strain.

 Adductor Pain